 - Install and configure the Elastic stack.
 See Getting Started with Beats and the Elastic Stack.

-- Complete the Filebeat installation instructions described in Step 1: Installing Filebeat.
+- Complete the Filebeat installation instructions described in Step 1: Install Filebeat.
 After installing Filebeat, return to this quick start page.

 Install the Ingest Node GeoIP and User Agent plugins.
 These plugins are required to capture the geographical location and browser information used by some of the visualizations available in the sample dashboards.
 You can install these plugins by running the following commands in the Elasticsearch home path: